Taeho-Cho/firmware/Accelerometer/ADXL355/README.md

 ### 5. I2C pin connection
 ![I2C](https://user-images.githubusercontent.com/57129682/141098664-be96155b-89bc-4d5e-9200-c624bf428573.png)
-note) the pull-up resistor value is usually 4.7K. since I don't have a 4.7K resistor, I use 1K resistors instead.
+note) the pull-up resistance is usually 4.7K. since I don't have a 4.7K resistor, I use 1K resistors instead.

 <br />

 ### 6. the device address
-- when ASEL pin is low,  the address is 0x1D
+- when the MISO/ASEL pin is low,  the address is 0x1D
-- when ASEL pin is high, the address is 0x53
+- when the MISO/ASEL pin is high, the address is 0x53